riyasahni/rust-serialization-and-deserialization/module_3/README.md

 ```

 ## Module 3 Exercises

+You do not need to submit any code for module 3.
+However, we strongly encourage you to go over the next 3 steps to not incur technical debt during the first week of the quarter :) Becoming familiar with these tools will go a long way later in the quarter.

 1. Run clippy on the given code.
 Look at the suggestions it gives and make the correct changes.
 2. Go back to your Module 1 and 2 exercises and run ```cargo fmt```.
 3. Create a generic struct for an Animal, containing name, animal type, and age.
 Then, intitialize 3 different animals, and